matthieupoupin3704-alt/xarm6-morpion/README.md

 ## Acknowledgements

 Thanks to **M. Pierre Melchior** and **M. Matthieu Chevrié** for their guidance throughout the project.
-Thanks to the ENSEIRB-MATMECA technical staff for access to the xArm6, 3D printer, and laser engraver.
+Thanks to the ENSEIRB-MATMECA and EIRLAB technical staff for access to the xArm6, 3D printer, and laser engraver.
 Thanks to previous cohorts whose reports on the xArm6 and RealSense D435 provided the starting point for this work.

 ---